-The Xerox Board of Directors represents our shareholders’ interest in the company’s successful operation.
-This active responsibility includes optimizing long-term financial returns and delivering value to our customers, employees, suppliers, communities and other key stakeholders.
-The Board is accountable for the company executing its responsibilities in a legal and ethical manner in any business environment.
+The Xerox Board of Directors represents the interests of our shareholders in the successful operation of the company.
+The Board also oversees the management of Xerox to ensure the vitality of the company for our customers, employees and the other individuals and organizations that depend on us.
+The Board is accountable for ensuring that Xerox executes its responsibilities in a legal and ethical manner in any business environment.

-The Board also provides oversight of the company’s role as a corporate citizen; it ensures that our actions align with our core values and priorities for citizenship.
-To that end, members of the Board have reviewed a detailed outline of this report and support its disclosures.
-Each director stands for re-election every year at the company’s annual shareholder meeting.
+Oversight of our commitment to global citizenship rests with the Corporate Governance Committee of the Xerox Board of Directors.
+The Committee reviews significant shareholder-relations issues and environmental and corporate social responsibility (CSR) matters, and ensures that our actions align with our core values and priorities for citizenship.
+To that end, members of the Board have reviewed a detailed outline of this report and support its content.

-Based on standards for independence developed by the New York Stock Exchange, the Xerox Board is currently 88% independent.
-It includes one non-independent director: Xerox Chairman and CEO Ursula M. Burns.
+Based on standards for independence developed by the New York Stock Exchange, the Xerox Board is currently approximately 87.5 percent independent.
+It includes one non-independent director: Xerox Chairman and CEO, Ursula M. Burns.

 Criteria for Membership

+Each director stands for re-election every year at the company’s annual shareholder meeting.
 In an uncontested election, each director is elected by the affirmative vote of a majority of the total votes cast for the director.
-Any nominee who receives a greater number of votes “against” than “for” his or her election is required to submit his or her resignation promptly.
+Any incumbent nominee who receives a greater number of “votes against” than “for” his or her election is required to submit his or her resignation promptly.
 The remaining independent directors then evaluate relevant facts and circumstances and determine whether to accept or reject the resignation.
-Following the official results of the election, the Board is required to promptly disclose, in a filing with the Securities and Exchange Commission, its decision and the reasons for it.
+Following the official results of the election, the Board is required to promptly disclose, in a filing with the Securities and Exchange Commission (SEC), its decision and the reasons for the decision.